Thriving on Home Hemodialysis: Tips from 5 Inspiring Patients

 Five patients managing their hemodialysis at home with Tablo describe four key benefits that keep them motivated, fitting dialysis around their lives and staying out of the clinic.

-Managing your own hemodialysis at home week after week may seem like a daunting responsibility.
+Managing your own home hemodialysis week after week may seem like a daunting responsibility.
 For a large and growing number of patients around the U.S., the benefits – enabled by the easy to learn and use Tablo® Hemodialysis System – are worth it.
 After speaking with several experienced patients and care partners who offered their advice on how to stay committed to succeeding at home, we heard four main themes.
 Hint: they’re all about what you do when you’re off the machine.

 If you’ve ever had to travel to a dialysis clinic several days a week for your treatments, on a rigid schedule and the potential for exposure to COVID or other illnesses, you know how stressful and disempowering it can be.
 For many patients, the flexibility and freedom to treat at home, safely and on their own schedule, makes a huge difference in their quality of life.
 Here’s what two patients have to say:

 “Since starting Tablo, I’ve been blessed to be able to build a life around what matters most: my family, my music career, my advocacy work.
 Treating on my own schedule has enabled me to stay positive, and be there for my wife and kids.
-The difference I see with Tablo versus other hemodialysis machines is that you can tell that it was made by a company and team that really wants to understand the patient, our needs and our life, instead of acting like they know everything already about what we want.
-They want us to get back to doing the things we love, and designed intuitive technology to support that.”
+The difference I see with Tablo versus other home hemodialysis machines is that you can tell that it was made by a company and team that really wants to understand the patient, our needs and our life, instead of acting like they know everything already about what we want.
+They want us to get back to doing the things we love, and designed an intuitive technology to support that.”

 “Tablo has been a game changer for sure.
 I’m usually up and running after treatment.
 I can do what I need to do.
 If I want to go play 18 holes of golf, I can do that.
-Tablo has opened up a lot of my free time, and I can be active and present with my family, that wasn’t possible when I was sitting in a hospital bed.”
+Tablo has opened up a lot of my free time, and I can be active and present with my family.
+That wasn’t possible when I was sitting in a hospital bed.”

-He also highly recommends Tablo to other patients who might be on the fence about home dialysis.
+He also highly recommends Tablo to other patients who might be on the fence about home hemodialysis.
 “You’re going to get a quality of life back that I don’t think you realize how much you missed it, until you regain it.
 It unlocks a level of independence that I dismissed early on, because I figured, I’m on dialysis, and the perception is that your life is essentially over.
 And that’s definitely not the case with Tablo.”

-Because of his desire to manage his treatments at home, Conor was the first patient in the U.S. to make a direct transition from acute dialysis on Tablo in the hospital to home dialysis on Tablo, in just seven days, without ever needing to step foot in a dialysis center.
+Because of his desire to manage his treatments at home, Conor was the first patient in the U.S. to make a direct transition from acute dialysis on Tablo in the hospital to home hemodialysis on Tablo, in just seven days, without ever needing to step foot in a dialysis center.

 Joseph & Sima